Skip to main content

 Visual Editing and Presentation: An Overview

-The Presentation Tool: Ground-Breaking Features
+The Presentation Tool: Key Features

 The Magic of Overlays

 Remember those head-scratching moments when you couldn't find a specific piece of text in your CMS, even though it was staring right at you on the page?
 Well, those days are long gone!
 Now, all it takes is a simple click.
 When you hover your mouse over any piece of content - be it plain text, formatted text, or even an image, you'll see a box overlay pop up, introducing you to the world of visual and intuitive editing.
-This nifty overlay feature on preview pages is your new best friend in visual editing and content management.
-It's a super handy and efficient way for you to pick out a specific piece of content and then directly open the studio to edit that particular field in the document.
-And here's the cherry on top - it can even detect which document contains this content and which specific field in that document you need.
-It's like having your own personal content detective!
-Isn't it just magical, this new feature we've got, enhancing content management and content visualization?

 Setting Up the Presentation Tool